Create your AI that knows when to say "I don't know." Try it on your data →

 What does the retrieval step do before generation in RAG?

-Before generation, you can rely on CustomGPT to run hybrid retrieval across your connected files and URLs, combine semantic vector search with keyword or BM25 matching, rerank results, and inject only the top context chunks with source citations into the model prompt.
+Before generation, CustomGPT.ai can run retrieval across connected files and URLs, combine semantic search with keyword matching, rerank results, and inject source-backed context into the model prompt.
 Unlike a hand-built RAG stack in tools like LangChain or LlamaIndex, you do not need to wire separate retrieve and generate calls, tune prompt assembly code, or manage retrieval routing yourself.
-A concrete runtime rule improves reliability: if the highest-ranked evidence is too sparse or falls below a relevance threshold, the system narrows scope and asks you for clarification instead of generating from weak support.
-Based on API usage patterns from live deployments, teams that keep this low-evidence fallback enabled report fewer unsupported responses and better first-pass answer quality.
+If the available evidence is too sparse, a grounded system should narrow scope, ask for clarification, or avoid unsupported answers.